 - 7.13 Mayberry relies on its Securities Dealer's License, Primary Dealer's License and Cambio License as the basis for a substantial part of its business operations.
 The Securities Dealer's licence does not have an expiration date but is subject to cancellation or suspension in a number of circumstances.
 (See further section 9(6) of the Securities Act). - 7.14 The Primary Dealer's licence is renewed on an annual basis, and is based on a minimum score of 10 as assessed by the Bank of Jamaica ("BOJ").
 The achievement of this score is dependent on the accurate filing of reports with BOJ, the level of participation in BOJ and Ministry of Finance (MOF) issued instruments and the instances of overdraft with BOJ which ideally should be zero.
-Mayberry's current Primary Dealer's license expired on June 30, 2024 and Mayberry is in the process of renewing the licence.
-At the present time Mayberry knows of no reason why this licence would be withdrawn or would not be renewed on expiration subject to a proper application being made. - 7.15 The Cambio License is granted by the BOJ acting on behalf of the Ministry of Finance & the Public Service.
-The Company's most recent Cambio license was granted on November 1, 2023 and expires on November 1, 2024.
+Mayberry's current Primary Dealer's license expires on June 30, 2025.
+At the present time Mayberry knows of no reason why this licence would be withdrawn or would not be renewed on expiration subject to a proper application being made.

+- 7.15 The Cambio License is granted by the BOJ acting on behalf of the Ministry of Finance & the Public Service.
+The Company's most recent Cambio license expires on October 31, 2025.
 This license is typically renewed based on reviews conducted by BOJ officials. - 7.16 The Company is also a trading member of the Jamaica Stock Exchange.